 Cathedral vaccinations demonstrate Christianity’s value to society

-Several English cathedrals are joining the fight against COVID-19.
+Several English cathedrals are joining the fight against COVID-19 and opening up for vaccinations.
 Combining the advances of science with traditional Christian prayer and music, they may show signs of hope for a new era of Christian relevance.

 The pandemic has often brought some quite negative attention onto Christians, especially those who consider gathering together to worship a valid reason to defy social distancing regulations.
 Some Christians are changing that narrative by publicly supporting the fight against the virus.